kcartlidge/nodice/README.md

 ## Dependency Injection

-Assume the above `container.register` statements register the following modules:
+Following the example above, we will register the following modules:

 ``` javascript
 // constants.js